mdestombes/minecraft_bukkit_server/README.md

 __*Take care, `Last` version is often in dev.
 Use stable version with TAG*__

-Docker build for managing a Minecraft Bukkit/Spigot server based on Alpine with Dynmap module include
+Docker build for managing a Minecraft Bukkit/Spigot server based on Alpine with Dynmap module include.

 This image is borrowed from bbriggs/bukkit functionnalities.
 Thanks for this good base of Dockerfile and existing structure.